FarmRadioHangar/uliza-core-apis/auth0/clients/js-single-page/README.md

 # JavaScript app login demo

-This sample demonstrates how to implement Auth0 authentication in a client-side JavaScript application.
+This sample demonstrates how to implement Auth0 authentication in a client-side JavaScript application, using the [OAuth 2.0 Implicit Grant](https://tools.ietf.org/html/rfc6749#section-4.2) flow.

 ## Installation